 Director: Xose-Pedro Rodríguez and Arturo de Lombera

 The Cova Eirós site is located in Cancelo (Triacastela, Lugo).
-The cave entrance is on the NNW slope of Monte Penedo in Serra do Ouribio, 780 metres asl.
+The cave entrance is on the NNW slope of Monte Penedo in Serra do Ouribio, 780 m.a.s.l.
 The cave is 104 metres long, with a mouth that currently measures 2 metres high by 3.5 metres wide.
 In the late 1980s, several digs in the middle and end sections of the cave provided approx. 4,000 bones from at least 43 bears.
 Based on these findings, Cova Eirós became one of the most important sites on the Iberian Peninsula for Ursus spelaeus remains.
-In 1993, the first archaeological dig in Cova Eirós was a 1m2 test pit at the cave entrance, in which five archaeological levels were identified and initially attributed to the Middle and Upper Palaeolithic.
-Following these reports, in 2008 a new phase in the exploration of the Cova Eirós occupations was begun.
+In 1993, the first archaeological dig in Cova Eirós was a 1 m2 test pit at the cave entrance in which five archaeological levels were identified and initially attributed to the Middle and Upper Palaeolithic.
+Following these reports, in 2008, a new phase in the exploration of the Cova Eirós occupations begun.

-As a consequence of this new excavations, two levels attributed to the Middle Palaeolithic (levels 3 and 4) have been identified in the lower part of the sequence.
-These Middle Palaeolithic lithic assemblages are characetrized by the use of quartz, with quartzite playing a secondary role.
-The features of the lithic assemblage of Level 3 suggest a differential management of lithic resources, defined particularly by the relationship of Levallois method to fine-grained quartzite and the use of more expeditious methods with quartz, although quartz Levallois products have also been found.
-Functional analysis of this assemblage has identified hunting-related activities (broken spear tips), butchering and hide treatment at the site.
-The faunal assemblages of the Middle Paleolithic levels is characterized by a high percentage of fragmentation.
-Some bones show clear cut marks and fractures, pointing to the anthropic factor as the main agent in butchering-related activities, skinning and access to bone marrow.
+As a consequence of these new excavations, two levels attributed to the Middle Palaeolithic (levels 3 and 4) have been identified in the lower part of the sequence.
+These Middle Palaeolithic lithic assemblages are characterised by the use of quartz, with quartzite playing a secondary role.
+The features of the lithic assemblage of Level 3 suggest a differential management of lithic resources, defined particularly by the relationship of the Levallois technique to fine-grained quartzite and the use of more expeditious methods with quartz, although quartz Levallois products have also been found.
+Functional analysis of this assemblage has identified activities related to hunting (broken spear tips), butchering and hide-treatment at the site.
+The faunal assemblages of the Middle Palaeolithic levels are characterized by a high percentage of fragmentation.
+Some bones show clear cut marks and fractures, pointing to the anthropic factor as the main agent in activities related to butchering, skinning and accessing the bone marrow.
 There is one OSL dating for Level 3: 84.807 ± 4919 BP.

 Levels 1, 2 and B have been ascribed to the Upper Palaeolithic.
-The level 2 contains a high percentage of small-sized quartz industry.
-Although the type of raw material and the large number of knapping fragments hinder an accurate techno-typological definition, certain changes in the supply strategies —with the appearance of small amounts of rock crystal and flint— and the presence of blade items in rock crystal permit this assemblage to be attributed to the initial Upper Palaeolithic.
-AMS C14 dating ( 31690 ± 240 BP) situates these occupations in the Aurignacian.
-The faunal record includes Cervus elaphus and Capreolus capreolus and a remarkable representation of carnivores, The faunal remains show a high level of fragmentation and some have obvious cut marks and fresh fracture.
+Level 2 contains a high percentage of small-sized quartz industry.
+Although the type of raw material and the large number of knapping fragments hinder an accurate techno-typological definition, certain changes in the supply strategies – with the appearance of small amounts of rock crystal and flint – and the presence of blade items in rock crystal permit this assemblage to be attributed to the initial Upper Palaeolithic.
+AMS C14 dating (31690 ± 240 BP) situates these occupations in the Aurignacian.
+The faunal record includes Cervus elaphus and Capreolus capreolus and a remarkable representation of carnivores.
+The faunal remains show a high level of fragmentation and some have obvious cut marks and fresh fractures.

-The top of level 1 was dated by OSL to about 17.000 years BP.
+The top layer of Level 1 was dated by OSL to about 17,000 years BP.
 The lithic assemblage of this level is characterized by the use of quartz, while flint and rock crystal have a greater representation in comparison with older levels, parallel to an increased blade and bladelet component.
 The technical nature of the assemblage and the datings currently available ascribe this level to the end of the Gravettian.
-As to the the faunal assemblage, Rupicapra rupicapra and Cervus elaphus still predominate amongst the herbivore species, but there is a significant decrease in the carnivores with respect to the previous levels.
+As to the faunal assemblage, Rupicapra rupicapra and Cervus elaphus still predominate amongst the herbivore species, but there is a significant decrease of carnivores with respect to the previous levels.

 Moreover, in 2011 several paintings and engravings were discovered inside Cova Eirós, the first Palaeolithic rock art detected in north-western Iberia.
 The ongoing characterization, classification and dating work of these motifs will permit a precise definition of the chrono-cultural coordinates of these Palaeolithic expressions.
 Eleven decorated panels have been identified to date.
-One of the features of the series —also a constraint for their study— is the poor state of the images due to heavy washing of the paintings and also the large amount of recent graffiti which has affected many of the motifs.
+One of the features of the series – also a constraint for their study – is the poor state of the images due to the heavy washing of the paintings and the large amount of recent graffiti which has affected many of the motifs.